Can You Use CPAP While You're Awake?

 Practice Makes Perfect

 Although a CPAP machine can be a bit bulky for regular use when you’re awake, if you’re able to stay in one place, you will be able to use one.
 Even if you don’t have breathing problems while awake, you can use a CPAP to help yourself become more well-adjusted to using it at night.
+If you suffer from allergies or dry mouth, the heated humidifier option on some CPAP machines like the ResMed Airsense 10 may be beneficial for you.
+If your bed partner is disturbed by your CPAP machine at night, getting your CPAP treatment during the day may be an option for you.

 It’s best to get comfortable using a CPAP so that you avoid involuntary non-compliance at night.
 You want to prevent any damage to your body in the event of not breathing while sleeping.
 A CPAP machine can be a lifesaver, so using one during the day can help you ensure you are breathing well at night.